steven851007/ios-lead-essentials-ui-design-patterns-challenge-public/README.md

 1) Fork the latest version of this repository.
 Here's <a href="https://guides.github.com/activities/forking" target="_blank">how forking works</a>.

-2) Open the `UIDesignPatternsChallenge.xcodeproj` project on Xcode 12.3 (you can use other Xcode versions by switching to the appropriate branch, e.g., `xcode11`/`xcode12`).
+2) Open the `UIDesignPatternsChallenge.xcodeproj` project on Xcode 12.4 (you can use other Xcode versions by switching to the appropriate branch, e.g., `xcode11`, `xcode12`, `xcode12_2`, `xcode12_3`).

-	- ⚠️ Important: ***On Xcode 12.3, run the snapshot tests using the 'iPhone 12 - iOS 14.3' simulator*** (the same simulator used to take the snapshots).
-On older Xcode branches, run the tests with the 'iPhone 11 - iOS 13.x or 14.x' simulator.
+	- Do not change the indentation in the project.

+	- Do not rename the existing classes and files.

 3) The project is separated into modules:

 	- The `Feed Feature Module` is the shared module containing the `FeedItem` data model and abstract interfaces. ***You won’t need to change anything in this module.***

 	- The `Feed iOS App` is the Main iOS Application module for composing the MV\* solutions in a `UITabBarController` and running the iOS application. ***You won’t need to change anything in this module.***